thelia-modules/BestSellers/Readme.md

 All the arguments of the loop `product` are available.

+A new argument `only_sold_products` (default false) is added to the loop parameters.
+If true, only the sold products will be returned.
+Products that were never sold will not be returned.

+If false (the default), all products will be returned, even those that have never been sold.

 The loop offers two new values for the parameter `order` of the loop `product``
 - sold_count_reverse : sort by number of sales in decreasing order
 - sold_count : sort by number of sales in increasing order